 All businesses, online or not, struggle to find ways to grow.
 Whether or not they have investors to please, external factors such as inflation require businesses to find ways to continue growing.
 Of course, there are countless ways to increase revenue, particularly when your business is run online.
-New SaaS providers reach out every day claiming to have a way to help, and there’s noise from every corner of the web telling you how a small change can increase your site conversion rate.
+New SaaS providers reach out every day claiming to have a way to help.
+There’s noise from every corner of the web telling you how a small change can increase your site conversion rate.

 What is this avenue?
 AI.

 What Does AI Have to do With Ecommerce?

 AI still seems like a marketing buzzword designed to get honest business men and women excited about nothing.
 But it’s been making a real difference to many businesses for years.

 So why haven’t you heard about real implementations of it?